 Depending on the results of the follow-up treatments, further surgery and other interventions might be necessary after a biopsy confirmation of the cancer is made.

-If you are seeking confirmation, a second opinion, or a source for cancer treatment that understands the myriad methods of presentation and complications that cancer can have associated with it, then you need to contact us at Alaska Cancer Center to make an appointment.
+If you are seeking confirmation, a second opinion, or a source for cancer treatment that understands the myriad methods of presentation and complications that cancer can have associated with it, then you need to contact us at the Alaska CyberKnife Center Center to make an appointment.

 Send us your questions and one of our Board Certified Physicians will respond within 24 hours.